msimio/INFO670/README.md

 # Design and Purpose

 This app is designed for retailers with an inventory of products that they wish to maintain and display.
 The app has two main features: add product and display all products.
-This example includes guitars but a category id is also added to have different categories of items.
+This example includes guitars, but a category id is also added to have different categories of items.

 # Front End